maxvun11/hotelBookingSystem/README.md

 7. Select **All** the jar file on your desktop file, then click **open**.

-8. After that, we can see the jar that we selected was show in the library.
-Then click **Apply and Close** at right bottom.
+8. After that, we can see the jar that we selected was shown in the library.
+Then click **Apply and Close** at the right bottom.

-9. You also may check the library and jar file that add at left hand side.
+9. You also may check the library and jar file that are added on the left-hand side.

 10. Once we set up the testing environment , we are able to conduct unit testing, integration testing and test suite